Becksteinlab/zarrtraj/joss_paper/paper.md

    index: 6
  - name: Departments of Molecular and Cellular Physiology and Structural Biology, Stanford University School of Medicine, Stanford, CA 94305, USA.
    index: 7
-date: 22 September 2024
+date: 23 October 2024
 bibliography: paper.bib
 ---

 # Summary

-Molecular dynamics (MD) simulations provide a microscope into the behavior of atomic-scale environments otherwise prohibitively difficult to observe, however, the resulting trajectory data is too often siloed in a single institutions' HPC environment, rendering it unusable by the broader scientific community.
+Molecular dynamics (MD) simulations provide a microscope into the behavior of atomic-scale environments otherwise prohibitively difficult to observe.
+However, the resulting trajectory data are too often siloed in a single institutions' HPC environment, rendering it unusable by the broader scientific community.
 Zarrtraj enables these trajectories to be read directly from cloud storage providers like AWS, Google Cloud, and Microsoft Azure into MDAnalysis, a popular Python